Sebastian-Gerken/hauptseminararbeit_genauigkeit_automatisierter_zahlungen_fuss_rad/README.md

 t_min = extract_time(groundtruth)
 t_max = t_min + pd.Timedelta(minutes=15)  # End time of the video
 interval = pd.timedelta_range(start="0 days", end="15 minutes", freq="1 s")  # Interval

+# Ground Truth Event Classification

+This R script processes ground truth event data, calculates the sensitivity and accuracy for various object classes, and generates plots for each gate and object class.
+It is designed to work with data collected during specific time intervals.

+## Prerequisites

+- R (version 3.6.0 or higher)
+- R packages: `tidyverse`, `lubridate`

+## Usage

+1. Set your working directory to the location where your data and the R script are stored.
+2. Make sure your data is in the following format:
+   - The main folder contains subfolders for each gate.
+   - Each gate subfolder contains CSV files with the following columns: `Class`, `gt`, `eval`, `rp`, `fp`, `fn`.
+3. Run the R script.

+The script will:

+- Read the data from the specified directory.
+- Loop through each object class (e.g., "person", "bicycle", "car", "truck", "bus").
+- Calculate sensitivity (S) and accuracy (G) for each object class and time interval.
+- Generate plots for sensitivity and accuracy for each gate and object class.
+- Save the plots as JPEG files in a "_processed" folder in the main directory.
+- Save the processed data as CSV files in the "_processed" folder.

+## Example Directory Structure
+main_folder/
+│
+├── gate_1/
+│ ├── time_interval_1.csv
+│ ├── time_interval_2.csv
+│ └── ...
+│
+├── gate_2/
+│ ├── time_interval_1.csv
+│ ├── time_interval_2.csv
+│ └── ...
+│
+└── ...

+## Notes

+- Make sure your CSV files use a semicolon (`;`) as a delimiter.
+- The script assumes that the time intervals in the CSV filenames are formatted as "HH-MM-SS".
+- If you need to modify the object classes, update the `fclasses` variable in the script.
+- The script will overwrite existing data in the "_processed" folder.
+Make sure to back up your data if necessary.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.